 Violet: This old thing?
 Why, I only wear it when I don't care how I look.

-- Sarleena from Men In Black II is a plant-like alien who shape-shifts into a lingerie model.
-She doesn't care about her appearance though, she only took that form because she stumbled upon a discarded magazine with a Victoria Secrets ad, and she's unimpressed with just how much stock humans place in physical appearance.
+- Serleena from Men in Black II is a plant-like alien who shape-shifts into a lingerie model.
+She doesn't care about her appearance though, she only took that form because she stumbled upon a discarded magazine with a Victoria's Secret ad, and she's unimpressed with just how much stock humans place in physical appearance.